Meet our experienced Medical Herbalist

 Medical Herbalists make use of plants whose traditional uses are backed up by modern scientific research and clinical trials.
-A Qualified Medical Herbalist has a BSc or equivalent in Herbal Medicine, has studied orthodox medicine as well as plant medicine and is trained in the same diagnostic skills as a GP.
-However, Herbalists take an holistic approach to illness, treating the root cause of illness rather than just the symptoms.
+A Qualified Medical Herbalist has a BSc or equivalent in Herbal Medicine, has studied orthodox medicine as well as plant medicine.
+Herbalists take an holistic approach to illness, treating the root cause of illness rather than just the symptoms.
 Herbal remedies are prescribed alongside other medication and treatments, and Herbalists understand drug interactions and will only prescribe appropriate herbs with your current medication.

 Medical herbalists who are registered with the National Institute of Medical Herbalists (NIMH) will have trained for at least 3 years, will have received botanical and medical training and must adhere to a strict code of conduct.

 Any advice is not a substitute for consulting your GP and obtaining a medical diagnosis and standard medical care for your condition.
 Everyone is encouraged to consult their medical practitioner and with permission your GP is advised of care received at the clinic.

 What is Herbal Medicine?